Modaser11/S.P.I.D.E.R/README.md

 ---
 ## 🔓 Open Source

-S.P.I.D.E.R. is an open-source security tool developed for educational and research purposes.
+S.P.I.D.E.R is an open-source security tool developed for educational and research purposes.

 Feel free to use, modify, and contribute to the project.